waynetay/portfolio/README.md

 14. Advanced Python Techniques
 15. Graphs
 16. Classes

-# Stuff that i did
+# Things that I have done

 1. I finished a Hackathon and got full marks
 2. I made a project
-3. I made a cool game on scratch based on japanese TV show kamen rider OOO

 # Projects

 ## School Management Project [Github Link](https://github.com/Wayne005/Student-Management-Project)

-I made a project that reads CSV files and allows teachers to monitor studets grades and see the average grade for each student, the average grade of all students in a course, the average grade of all courses for a student, the grades a student got and the AL or alphabet scoring converter.
+I made a project that reads CSV files and allows teachers to monitor students grades and see the average grade for each student, the average grade of all students in a course, the average grade of all courses for a student, the grades a student got and the AL or alphabet scoring converter.

-## Kamen Rider OOO Belt [Scratch Link](https://scratch.mit.edu/projects/846486191/fullscreen/)

-a simple scratch game that recognises medal combos from the TV show.
-This game features the kamen rider belt that the character uses to transform for the game i used the models from someone else but the code itself is all mine so credits to [Dylandaray](https://scratch.mit.edu/users/Dylandaray/) of scratch for providing the models so my game pops up when you click his link